 Answer: If you have applied to multiple programs and do not yet know which one you will be attending, use the figures for the most expensive program to calculate the cost of attendance.
 This will give us a maximum amount for your financial need.
-If you end up attending a less expensive program, than we can decrease your need and scholarship amount.
-You cannot increase your financial need and possibly the scholarship amount after applying for the scholarship.
+If you end up attending a less expensive program, then we can decrease your need and scholarship amount.
+You cannot increase your financial need nor the scholarship amount after applying for the scholarship. scholarship.

 Question: Will I have to repay the scholarship?

 Answer: This scholarship is NOT a loan.
 It is not something that must be repaid.
 There are no work/volunteer obligations upon completion of your international study.
 You do, however, need to fulfill reporting requirements during your scholarship period.